build-on-aws/content/livestreams/build-on-answered/2023-08-16/index.md

 Join us for the Redshift episode of Build On Answered, the Twitch show where expert hosts review top viewed questions from the AWS Stack Overflow Collective live on air!
 This week we have Anusha Challa from the Redshift team answering questions

 https://www.twitch.tv/videos/1900421697

-We would love [your feedback](https://www.pulse.aws/survey/B1J8HOF5) and suggestions of which questions to look at in next episodes!

 ## Hosts